telefonicaid/thinking-cities/docs/management_api.md

 Management API allow you to:

-- Create services and subservices
+- Create, list and remove services and subservices
-- Create users
+- Create, list, update and remove users
-- Assign roles to users in service
+- Assign and unassign roles to users in service

 Please, remember that most of these operations are available at the Admin Portal, unless you are integrating dynamic service and user creation with your application, you don't need to use Management API.